 I am finally getting around to sharing the banana cake recipe I tried.
 This is hands down a winning recipe and the best banana cake I have ever had!
-My grandma was a huge cake, and bread lover so I grew up on loving these type of recipes.
+My grandma was a huge cake, and bread lover so I grew up on loving these type of easy cake recipes.
 Honestly, anything with bananas she loved to try to make or bake and I think it’s the same for me.

 When I have company I know I can bake goodies, sweets and easy cakes like this because they will be gobbled up.
 If you have a smaller group you can always freeze your cake leftovers for later.
 Just sayin’ it will be perfect for when the sweet tooth hits you.

 This banana cake is so tasty, there is just enough banana in it to give it a wonderful flavor.
-If you read my blog already you might remember me saying the temperature was one major thing I needed to change from the original recipe. (cookbook review and more photos of cake) I have even checked other recipes and found the temperature I increased temperature to and finished baking it at.
+If you read my blog already you might remember me saying the temperature was one major thing I needed to change from the original recipe. (cookbook review and more photos of cake) I have even checked other recipes and found the temperature I increased the temperature to and finished baking it at.
 Below you will find some more notes about baking this cake recipe.

 - You can use the topping from the other recipe or make a homemade cream cheese frosting or buy a good cream cheese frosting.